Nair

 Historically, Nairs lived in large family units called tharavads that housed descendants of one common female ancestor.
 These family units along with their unusual marriage customs, which are no longer practiced, have been much studied.
 Although the detail varied from one region to the next, the main points of interest to researchers of Nair marriage customs were the existence of two particular rituals—the pre-pubertal thalikettu kalyanam and the later sambandam—and the practice of polygamy in some areas.
 Some Nair women also practiced hypergamy with Nambudiri Brahmins from the Malabar region.

 The Nair were historically involved in military conflicts in the region.
-Following hostilities between the Nair and the British in 1809, the British limited Nair participation in the British Indian Army.
+Following hostilities between the Nair and the British in 1809, the British limited Nair participation in the Indian Army.
 After India's independence, the Nair Brigade of the Travancore State Force was merged into the Indian Army and became a part of the 9th Battalion, Madras Regiment, the oldest battalion in the Indian Army.

 The serpent is worshipped by Nair families as a guardian of the clan.
 The worship of snakes, a Dravidian custom, is so prevalent in the area that one anthropologist notes: "In no part of the world is snake worship more general than in Kerala."
 Serpent groves were found in the southwestern corner of nearly every Nair compound.

+Etymology

+The origin of the Nair is disputed.
+Some people think the name itself is derived from nayaka, an honorific meaning "leader of the people", while others believe it stems from the community's association with the Naga cult of serpent worship.